cmsj/cmsj.github.io/_posts/2018-06-19-trello-mac-app-automation.md

 ---
-title: A little bit of automation: Trello Mac App
+title: A little bit of automation of the Trello Mac App
 date: 2018-06-19
 ---